10 Dress Code Rules Every Disney Employee Must Follow

 Do as I say, not as I do

 Walt Disney may have sported his own mustache, but one of his many regulations for park employees was no facial hair allowed.
 In fact, it wasn’t until 2000 that Disney became a little more lenient in the facial fuzz department.
-Rules now state, “For all male Cast Members a fully grown in, well-maintained mustache, beard, or goatee is permitted unless otherwise restricted by regulatory codes and standards.
+The facial hair rule for cast members is: “For Cast Members, a fully grown in, well-maintained mustache, beard, or goatee is permitted unless otherwise restricted by regulatory codes and standards.
 Facial hair must be neatly trimmed and may not present an unkempt appearance.
 Extreme styles are prohibited.”

 Learn more about what it’s like to work as a Disney character, straight from a woman who played Alice from Alice in Wonderland.

-In line with other Disney etiquette protocol, one’s hair and/or hairstyle shouldn’t stand out.
-The Disney Look touts classic, simple hair styling whether it’s a classic up-do or shoulder-length cut.
-Perhaps as a nod to Pocahontas or Rapunzel, braided hairstyles are acceptable at Disney as long as you lose the embellishments since “no beads or ornamentation are permitted.”
-Hair color needs to look natural as well, so that purple hair streak will have to go.
+In line with Disney’s previous etiquette protocol, the rules stated that one’s hair and/or hairstyle shouldn’t stand out.
+The Disney Look touted classic, simple hair styling whether it’s a classic up-do or shoulder-length cut.
+However, the new dress code does allow more flexibility with hairstyles, although hair color still needs to look natural.

 Spare the Spandex